-The best, but most difficult way is to try to detect the causative organism (Bordetella pertussis) in the back of the nose.
-This usually involves passing a swab on a wire through a nostril to the back of the throat and sending it to a medical lab to culture the material.
+The oldest and most difficult way is to try to culture the causative organism (Bordetella pertussis) from the back of the nose.
+This involves passing a swab on a wire through a nostril to the back of the throat and sending it to a medical lab to culture the material.
 This may take 5 to 7 days.
-If Bordetella pertussis or parapertussis grows this is usually taken as proof that it is whooping cough.
+If Bordetella pertussis or parapertussis grows this is proof that it is whooping cough.
 Parapertussis also causes whooping cough.
-It is much less common, I would guess less than 1 in 100 cases.
-It may be less severe because it does not produce pertussis toxin I am told.
-Most blood tests look for pertussis toxin antibodies so presumably will not detect Bordetella parapertussis.
+It is much less common, possibly 1 in 10 cases.
+It may be less severe because it does not produce pertussis toxin.
+Culture often fails even in true pertussis infection.

 Unfortunately the organisms is delicate, killed easily by many antibiotics and has often been eliminated from the body by natural defences by the time the diagnosis is suspected.
-It is easiest to find it in the first 2 weeks but very unlikely after 3 weeks.
-But the patient has often had it for 3 weeks before whooping cough is suspected.
+It is easiest to find it in the first 2 weeks but very unlikely after 3 weeks, but the patient has often had it for 3 weeks before whooping cough is suspected.
 So it is unusual to get a positive culture in whooping cough.
-In other words, if a swab is negative, the patient can still have whooping cough.
+In other words, if a swab is negative, you can still have whooping cough.

 The bottom line is that in practice the diagnosis has often to be made on symptoms and course of the illness alone, unless blood antibody tests can be done.